soundpress/RulesOfNYC/docs/c16/index.rst

 (c) Qualifying period of occupancy.

    (1) Registration with the Loft Board shall be required of any building, structure or portion thereof, which otherwise meets the criteria for an IMD set forth in MDL § 281(1), and these rules, and had at least three units residentially occupied on December 1, 1981, since April 1, 1980.
-If the building, structure or portion thereof contained three units so occupied on December 1, 1981, and on April 1, 1980, and if such residential use is permissible under the Zoning Resolution as of right, or through grandfathering, or the units are in a study area as defined in 29 RCNY § 2-08(a)(5) of these rules, there shall be a presumption that the building is an IMD and that such units are covered under Article 7-C. However, if there is a determination by the Loft Board that there was a bona fide change to exclusively non-residential use in a unit between April 1, 1980, and December 1, 1981, such unit shall not be counted for purposes of determining whether the building qualifies for coverage as an IMD pursuant to MDL § 281(1).
+If the building, structure or portion thereof contained three units so occupied on December 1, 1981, and on April 1, 1980, and if such residential use is permissible under the Zoning Resolution as of right, or through grandfathering, or the units are in a study area as defined in 29 RCNY § 2-08(a)(5), there shall be a presumption that the building is an IMD and that such units are covered under Article 7-C. However, if there is a determination by the Loft Board that there was a bona fide change to exclusively non-residential use in a unit between April 1, 1980, and December 1, 1981, such unit shall not be counted for purposes of determining whether the building qualifies for coverage as an IMD pursuant to MDL § 281(1).
 The occupant of any unit which changed to a bona fide exclusively non-residential use must have been a party distinct, and independent of the owner of the building for the presumption of IMD coverage to be rebutted.

-   (2) Registration with the Loft Board shall also be required of any building, structure or portion thereof, which otherwise meets the criteria for an IMD set forth in MDL § 281(4), and these rules, that had one or more units residentially occupied on May 1, 1987, since December 1, 1981, that was occupied for residential purposes since April 1, 1980, regardless of whether residential use is permitted under the Zoning Resolution as of right, or through grandfathering as defined in 29 RCNY § 2-08 2-08(a)(2) of these rules, or because the building is located in a study area as defined in 29 RCNY § 2-08(a)(5) of these rules.
+   (2) Registration with the Loft Board shall also be required of any building, structure or portion thereof, which otherwise meets the criteria for an IMD set forth in MDL § 281(4), and these rules, that had one or more units residentially occupied on May 1, 1987, since December 1, 1981, that was occupied for residential purposes since April 1, 1980, regardless of whether residential use is permitted under the Zoning Resolution as of right, or through grandfathering as defined in 29 RCNY § 2-08(a)(2), or because the building is located in a study area as defined in 29 RCNY § 2-08(a)(5).
 Residential occupancy of one or more units of the building, structure or portion thereof, as described in this paragraph, on May 1, 1987, on December 1, 1981, and on April 1, 1980, shall create a presumption that the building is an IMD or that such unit or units are covered under Article 7-C. However, if there is a determination by the Loft Board that there was a bona fide change to exclusively non-residential use in a unit between April 1, 1980, and December 1, 1981, or between December 1, 1981 and May 1, 1987, such unit shall not be counted for purposes of determining whether the building qualifies for coverage as an IMD pursuant to MDL § 281(4).
 The occupant of any unit which changed to a bona fide exclusively non-residential use must have been a party distinct and independent of the owner of the building for the presumption of IMD coverage to be rebutted.

    (3) Registration with the Loft Board shall also be required of any building, structure or portion thereof which otherwise meets the criteria for an IMD set forth in MDL § 281(5) and these rules that contained at least three units residentially occupied by families living independently from one another for a period of twelve consecutive months between January 1, 2008 through December 31, 2009, regardless of whether residential use is permitted under the Zoning Resolution.
 However, if there is a determination by the Loft Board that there was a bona fide change to exclusively non-residential use in a unit during such qualifying twelve consecutive month window period, such unit shall not be counted for purposes of determining whether the building qualifies for coverage as an IMD pursuant to MDL § 281(5).
 The occupant of any unit which changed to a bona fide exclusively non-residential use must have been a party distinct and independent of the owner of the building for the presumption of IMD coverage to be rebutted.
 It is not required that the units that seek coverage under MDL § 281(5) occupy their respective units during the same twelve consecutive month period.